mongodb/specifications/source/polling-srv-records-for-mongos-discovery/polling-srv-records-for-mongos-discovery.rst

 This specification changes the behaviour of server monitoring by introducing a repeating DNS lookup of the SRV records.
-Although this is an improvement in the ``mongodb+srv://`` scheme it can nonetheless break expectations with users that were familiar with the old behaviour.
+Although this is an improvement in the ``mongodb+srv://`` and ``mongodb+rawsrv://`` schemes, it can nonetheless break expectations with users that were familiar with the old behaviour.
 We do not expect this to negatively impact users.

 Reference Implementation
 ========================